 *The* big question carers are asking at the moment is 'What happens if I go down with the virus?'
 Understandably, this causes a lot of worry and it's likely that there's no simple answer.

 That's why a lot of carers are looking again at their emergency plan, and thinking through back up plans.
-It's highly likely in the coming days that your local council will be in touch with the details of their own plan for support.
-In the meantime, you might get some peace of mind by talking about 'What Ifs' with your family and neighbours.
+Do stay in touch with your local council to know what help is available.
+You might also get some peace of mind by talking about 'What Ifs' with your family and neighbours.

 4. Write a list of things that could help